 - If you need to enter mileage or correct a time entry, use the web portal.

 - Providers are responsible for entering time correctly in order to be paid.

 Access the OR PTC DCI web portal here:

 Join the Oregon Home Care Commission for Provider FAQ meetings

-OHCC will be hosting bi-weekly PTC FAQ meetings though the end of 2021.
+OHCC will be hosting PTC FAQ meetings though the end of January 2022.
 The goal of these meetings is to answer frequently asked questions and support HCWs and PCAs through the transition from paper vouchers to OR PTC DCI.

-After registering, you will get a confirmation email with information about joining the meeting.
+Register in advance for the meeting.
+After registering, you will receive a confirmation email containing information about joining the meeting.

 Basic system questions and general login assistance: